Trevor23Lee/it-cyber-learning/12-Projects/Keylogger.md

 ---

-Here is then the extracted raw data that the script retrieved:
+<ins>Here is then the extracted raw data that the script retrieved:</ins>

 <details>
     <summary>Raw Data</summary>